Riadz/E-commerce/README.md

 ## Live Demo

-You can check the [live demo here](http://rh-works.rf.gd/E-commerce/) if you want to check the admin panel login with this *user: admin*
+You can check the [live demo here](http://rh-works.rf.gd/E-commerce/) if you want to check the admin panel login with this:
+*user: admin*
 *password: admin*
 hover your mouse over "My Account" in the header navigation then right under it click "Admin Dashboard"